LandRegistry/common-dev-env/README.md

 [Example](snippets/host-fragments.yml)

-**`/fragments/docker-compose-<any value>-fragment.yml`**

-This file can be used to override the default settings for a docker container such as environment variables.
-It will not be loaded by default but can be applied using the add-to-docker-compose alias.

 ## Logging

 Any messages that get forwarded to the logstash\* container on TCP port 25826 will be output both in the logstash container's own stdout (so `livelogs logstash` can be used to monitor all apps) and in ./logs/log.txt.